 Indications for DOVATO:

-As a complete regimen for the treatment of HIV-1 infection in adults with no antiretroviral treatment history and with no known substitutions associated with resistance to the individual components of Dovato.
+As a complete regimen for the treatment of HIV-1 infection in adults with no antiretroviral treatment history or to replace the current antiretroviral regimen in those who are virologically suppressed (HIV-1 RNA <50 copies/mL) on a stable antiretroviral regimen with no history of treatment failure and no known substitutions associated with resistance to the individual components of Dovato.

 Patients co-infected with HBV and HIV-1: Emergence of lamivudine-resistant HBV and exacerbations of HBV.

 Emergence of lamivudine-resistant HBV variants associated with lamivudine-containing antiretroviral regimens.
 Discontinuation of lamivudine-containing products and possibly Dovato may be associated with severe acute exacerbations of hepatitis B. Closely monitor patients co-infected with HBV and HIV for several months after stopping treatment; if appropriate, anti-HBV therapy may be warranted (esp. in advanced liver disease or cirrhosis).
 Discontinue immediately if hypersensitivity reactions develop.
 Increased risk for worsening/development of elevated transaminases in patients with underlying hepatitis B or C; monitor for hepatotoxicity.
 Suspend if lactic acidosis or pronounced hepatotoxicity (eg, hepatomegaly, steatosis) occurs.
-Renal impairment (see Adults); if lamivudine dose reduction is required, use individual components.
-Severe hepatic impairment (see Adults).
+Renal impairment (CrCl <30mL/min): if lamivudine dose reduction is required, use individual components; (CrCl 30–49mL/min): monitor for hematologic toxicities; may need dose adjustment.
+Severe hepatic impairment (see Adult dose).
 Elderly.
-Embryo-fetal toxicity: increased risk of neural tube defects (avoid use at time of conception through 1st trimester).
-Pregnancy: exclude status prior to initiation; if confirmed in 1st trimester, consider switching to alternative HIV regimen.
-Advise females of reproductive potential to use effective contraception.
+Embryo-fetal toxicity: increased risk of neural tube defects (assess risks/benefits; consider alternative treatment at time of conception through 1st trimester or if pregnancy is confirmed).
+Pregnancy: exclude status prior to initiation.
+Advise individuals of reproductive potential to use effective contraception.
 Nursing mothers: not recommended.

 HIV-1 integrase strand transfer inhibitor (INSTI) + nucleoside analog reverse transcriptase inhibitors (NRTIs).

 See Contraindications.
 Concomitant other antiretrovirals: not recommended.
 Dolutegravir may be affected by drugs that induce or inhibit UGT1A1, CYP3A, UGT1A3, UGT1A9, BCRP, and P-gp enzymes or transporters.
-May potentiate drugs eliminated via OCT2 or MATE1.
+May potentiate drugs eliminated via OCT2 or MATE1 (eg, dofetilide, dalfampridine, metformin).
 Avoid concomitant oxcarbazepine, phenytoin, phenobarbital, St. John’s wort.
 Antagonized by carbamazepine, rifampin; see Adults.
-Potentiates metformin.
 Avoid concomitant sorbitol-containing products.
 Concomitant cation-containing antacids, laxatives, sucralfate, buffered drugs, or oral iron/calcium supplements (also can give together with a meal): give Dovato 2hrs before or 6hrs after.

-Headache, diarrhea, nausea, insomnia, fatigue, dizziness; hypersensitivity reactions, hepatotoxicity, immune reconstitution syndrome.
+Headache, nausea, diarrhea, insomnia, fatigue, anxiety; hypersensitivity reactions, hepatotoxicity, immune reconstitution syndrome.

 To enroll pregnant patients exposed to Dovato in the Antiretroviral Pregnancy Registry (APR), call (800) 258-4263.